7 groups interested in investing in Bulgaria nuclear project

-SOFIA, Bulgaria (AP) — Bulgaria’s energy minister says seven international groups have expressed interest in becoming strategic investors in the construction of the Balkan country’s second nuclear power plant.
+SOFIA, Bulgaria (AP) — SOFIA, Bulgaria (AP) – Seven international groups have expressed interest in becoming strategic investors in the construction of Bulgaria’s second nuclear power plant, the country’s energy minister said Tuesday.

-Temenuzhka Petkova said on Tuesday that applications for investing in the euro 10 billion ($11 billion) project have been filed by Russia’s Rosatom, China’s CNNC, Korea Hydro & Nuclear Power Co and Czech Vitkovice Heavy Machinery, along with two Bulgarian bidders and a German-registered company.
+Temenuzhka Petkova said that applications for investing in the 10 billion-euro ($11 billion) project have been filed by Russia’s Rosatom, China’s CNNC, Korea Hydro & Nuclear Power Co and Czech Vitkovice Heavy Machinery, along with two Bulgarian bidders and a German-registered company.

 General Electric and France’s Framatome have also declared interest in financing and supplying equipment for the 2,000-megawatt plant near Belene on the Danube River.